Adrianjewell91/PianoCloud/README.md

 http://pianocloud.herokuapp.com

 ## Technologies
-PianoCloud's framework is a Rails backend and a React/Redux frontend.
-The backend is structured on the concept of the MVC (Model-View-Controller), while the frontend is organized according to principles of Flux.
+PianoCloud's uses a Rails back-end and a React/Redux front-end.
+The MVC (Model-View-Controller) dictates the architecture of the back-end, while the frontend organizes information according to principles of Flux.

-Sound and image files are hosted with AWS S3 Simple Storage.
-The Paperclip Gem links files to the database entries.
-Figaro keeps access keys hidden from the public repository.
+Sound and image files are hosted with AWS S3 Simple Storage, and the Paperclip Gem links files to database entries.

 Other technologies include React Router, vanilla javascript, SQL/ActiveRecord, $.ajax requests, and JBuilder.